 Wheel Performance Scatter Plot

-There are three definite “performance bands” visible here, running diagonally from upper-left to lower-right.
-You have the top performers (the enlarged points, plus those nearby), then a middle band, then a low-performing band which includes a couple of outliers.
+There are four definite “performance bands” visible here, running diagonally from upper-left to lower-right.
+You have the top performers (the enlarged points, plus those nearby), a group close to those top performers, a middle group, and the slow wheels.

 Frame Performance Scatter Plot

 This chart doesn’t break into easy visual performance bands, but there are three noticeable vertical groupings of frames with the exact same flat performance time (at 3093, 3094, and 3095 seconds).
 These three groups comprise 22 different frames from the total universe of 50.
 Our guess is most of these grouped frames share the same CdA value in Zwift, but slightly varying weights.

 To keep the chart user-friendly, the two slowest climbers have not been included.
 Here are their timings:

 - Zwift Buffalo (3106, 3065.5)